-Today I noticed a Facebook post inquiry from a niece asking how long my parents had been married.
-I remembered and confirmed their marriage of 72 years when Mom passed in 2011, at the age of 91.
-Dad navigated a daunting year of loneliness and confusion, and then joined her in 2012 at the age of 96.
+In 2018 noticed a Facebook post inquiry from a niece asking how long my parents had been married.
+I remembered and confirmed their marriage of 72 years when Mom passed in 2008 at 91.
+Dad survived a time of loneliness and confusion and joined her in 2012 at 96.

 In revisiting the memorial bulletin I had crafted, I realized that I had composed a poem for the Mom memorial.
-Perhaps it will touch some of you out there as it moved me afresh a few hours ago.
+It may touch some of you, as it moved me a few hours ago.